-(5) Periodic tests.
+(4) Periodic tests.

 (a) Periodic tests of all meters shall be made according to the following schedule based on rated capacities.
-Rated meter capacity is defined as the capacity of the meter at five-tenths (0.5) of one (1) inch water column differential for diaphragm meters and as specified by the manufacturer for all other meters.
+Rated meter capacity shall be defined as the capacity of the meter at five-tenths (0.5) of one (1) inch water column differential for diaphragm meters and as specified by the manufacturer for all other meters.